krystiangw/linkedinscript/README.md

 ```

 ## Using
-###  1. Set your linkedin user email and password in confg file.
-###  2. Use 'node' to run.
+###  Use 'node' to run.
 Be sure to set env vaiables: EMAIL and PASSWORD for your linkedin account.
 As arguments it accepts list of links to linkedin profiles.
 Eg:
 ```
 EMAIL='your@email.com' PASSWORD='secret' node linkedinscript.js 'https://www.linkedin.com/in/treygriffith' 'https://www.linkedin.com/profile/view?id=14484635&authType=name&authToken=0-26&trk=prof-sb-browse_map-name'
 ```

+### Response
-###  3. Get response as json from stout.
+Get response as json from stout.
 Example:
 ```
 {
    "name":"linkedin_logs",